How to Build Amazing Models Using Project-Based Learning

 The park (as many in Southend know it today) opened in 1976 and was known as “Peter Pan’s Playground”.
 Then the name changed to “Peter Pan’s Adventure Island”, then simply “Adventure Island”.
 It expanded in 1995 to include the land east of the pier.
 The park contains 33 rides, retail outlets, and food stalls.

 Adventure Island is a popular spot, and many students who live in the local area would go there on their term holidays, or spend a day there on the weekend.
 They were all very familiar with the park and with the rides themselves.
 When I told them we’d be building the rides, they were so excited (and so was I!)
+We decided to dive right into the first step of project-based learning:

 In the weeks leading up to the project, we did a local study on Adventure Island.
 We learned about the history of the park, and its importance to the culture and reputation of Southend.
 We surveyed community members to find out what people liked most about the park.
 Furthermore, we took some time to read real-life accounts of people who visited the local area in decades past to understand how the park has changed over time.
 These lessons covered the history and geography components of our topic.